Expanding Data Dimensions

 Tiffini Eugene Jones, M.S. ’94, is one of a cohort of 80 female scientists selected to participate in a yearlong global leadership program, Homeward Bound 2019.
 The program culminates in a two-week expedition to Antarctica studying climate change science with scientific innovators and leaders in the field.

 Kareem Muhammad ’01, engineering core senior manager in the Seat & In-Flight Entertainment Connectivity Integration Team at Boeing Commercial Airplanes, was named the 2018 Golden Torch Award Distinguished Engineer of the Year by the National Society of Black Engineers (NSBE).

 Nick Miller ’79 has won a Lifetime Achievement Award for his work integrating wind and solar energy into electrical systems.
 Nick has worked for the General Electric Company for 37 years and is a senior technical director of GE’s Energy Consulting Group.

-Have you been recently promoted or started a new job?
+Have you recently been promoted or started a new job?
 Perhaps you are starting on a new educational journey.
 Or, maybe you are newly married or recently added to your family.
-Let your fellow alumns know what is happening with you.
+Let your fellow alums know what is happening with you.